-The Society has a number of committees which oversee and monitor risk as set out below.
-The Board delegates to the Board Risk Committee (BRC) oversight of the Society's risk management arrangements as a whole.
-The Chief Risk Officer (CRO) has an independent reporting line directly to the Chair of the BRC in addition to reporting to the Chief Executive.
+The Society has a number of committees and forums which oversee and monitor risk as set out below.
+The Board delegates to the Board Risk Committee oversight of the Society's risk management arrangements as a whole.
+The Chief Risk Officer has an independent reporting line directly to the Chair of the Board Risk Committee in addition to reporting to the Chief Executive.

-The Internal Audit function provides independent assurance, and the Chief Internal Auditor has an independent reporting line to the Chair of the Board Audit Committee (BAC).
+The Internal Audit function provides independent assurance, and the Chief Internal Auditor has an independent reporting line to the Chair of the Board Audit Committee.